cwi-dis/igor/doc/capabilities.md

 - Each capability must have its `cid` listed in the parent `child` fields.
 If not it is added.
 - Each `child` of each capability must exist.
 If not the `child` is removed.

-As a third check we check that every capability is in an expected location.
-In other words, the DOM parent of the capability os one of:
+As a fourth check we check that every capability is in an expected location.
+In other words, the DOM parent of the capability is one of:

 - Any of the containers in the first check, or
 - `/data/identities/*`